niplav/site/notes.md

 It is relatively easy to argue that gifts are mostly about social signalling ([Simler & Hanson 2018](http://www.elephantinthebrain.com "The Elephant in the Brain")
 p.
-197 touches on this) – often, the person receiving the gift has no use for it, or could have easily bought the item themselves (or, worse, would have known what else to buy that would have been more useful to them).
+197 touches on this)—often, the person receiving the gift has no use for it, or could have easily bought the item themselves (or, worse, would have known what else to buy that would have been more useful to them).
 The problems of gift-giving are enhanced by the fact that there